CPHCloud/envWP/README.md

 envWP
 =====

-A multi-envrionment development framework for Wordpress.
+A multi-envinonment development framework for Wordpress.
 Heavily inspired by Wordpress Skeleton by @markjaquith.

 ####The problem
 Although in many aspects a great CMS, Wordpress is a very messy system.
 There is no great way to handle multiple environements and the system is not context-aware.